Jack-Mei-UBC/Housing-Needs-Assessment-Automation/README.md

 python -m run_once.run_me_once
 ```

-5. Run the python file `main.py` to run the script.
-This will create the report in the folder, under `generated_doc.docx`
+5. While still in the `src` directory, un the python file `main.py` to run the script.
+This will create the report in
+the folder, under `generated_doc.docx`

 ```
-cd ..
 python main.py
 ```

-### How to change the report
+### Running the script
 All inputs are decided by the `report_input.py` file.
 Change the values there, and then re-run `main.py`.
+You only ever
+need to run the `run_me_once` file once, as it creates the necessary files for the program to run.
+All future runs are
+just `python main.py`.

 ## Project breakdown
 Like mentioned earlier, this is written with python-docx-template as its backbone.
 As such, half the work is in the docx